 The group also provides a “well-man clinic,” where they can have their blood pressure checked and receive basic health advice.

-However, providing medical care on an island like Barra comes with unique challenges.
-The nearest major healthcare facilities are on the Isle of Lewis, meaning that local solutions are essential.
-Cobhair Bharraigh has adapted by ensuring that all its carers receive palliative care training, enabling them to provide end-of-life support for those who wish to remain in their homes.
+Providing medical care on an island like Barra comes with unique challenges.
+The nearest major hospital is on the Isle of Lewis, meaning that local solutions are essential.
+Cobhair Bharraigh has adapted by ensuring that all its carers receive palliative care training.
+Carers can provide end-of-life support for those who wish to remain in their homes.

-The Seafarers’ Charity is delighted to support its vital work with a £15000 grant towards its core costs as part of our improved health and wellbeing strategic outcome.
-Our funding enables Cobhair Bharriagh to continue to provide what Margaret Ann calls “the warm blanket of care” for elderly seafarers living with mental, physical or sensory impairment, allowing them to live with dignity.
+The Seafarers’ Charity is delighted to support this vital work with a £15,000 grant towards Cobhair Bharriagh's core costs.
+Our funding helps provide what Margaret Ann calls “the warm blanket of care” for elderly seafarers living with mental, physical or sensory impairment, allowing them to live with dignity.

 *Names have been changed for privacy reasons